magnyx/web-development-notebook/README.md

 It's really important, not much I have to say about it.
 It's a whole new language, and here's the tutorial (https://swcarpentry.github.io/shell-novice/01-intro.html)
 Using the terminal to do things is faster, more accurate, necessary to be a professional developer.
 Some commands: whoami / ls (listing)  /  pwd (print working directory)

+## Terminal Line Basics

+whoami --> prints the name of the user pwd --> prints the directory you're at cd --> change directory either to a specific one or to the directory previous to the one which is in use ls --> listing (lists everything on the directory you're at) ls -F ---> lists everything separating directories and executable files / --> directory
+@ --> link
+* --> executable file